 Sapphire is a true rainbow gem which occurs in various shades of blue (vivid royal blue and cornflower blue being the most valuable), black, green, teal, white, pink, orange, yellow, purple and pinkish orange (Padparadscha).
 For more on sapphires, go to our blog, Sapphire.

 Some crystals also display two or more colours in the same gem – most commonly blue and yellow.
 Some crystals are cut so the colours mix into shades of green and teal, while others are cut to display more distinct colour zoning.
 These stones are called bi-colour, or parti sapphires.
 Australia produces some of the best parti sapphires, with most material found in New South Wales and Queensland.

+To learn more about sapphires in engagement rings, go to our Sapphire Engagement Ring Guide.
 For more on Australian parti sapphires in engagement rings go to our blog, Australian Parti Sapphires in Engagement Rings.

 Spinel is a beautiful, valuable gem of excellent lustre and durability (7.5-8 on the Mohs hardness scale), making it a great choice for jewellery worn every day such as engagement rings.
 Spinel is often found in the same deposits as corundum (ruby and sapphire) but is more rare.
 Despite this, spinel is more affordable than sapphire or ruby.
 Spinel occurs in a wide array of colours, such as vivid blue, red, grey, pink, orange, teal, green, white, black and purple.

 For more on spinel, read our blog, Spinel – a perfect gem for contemporary jewellery.

 Emerald is part of “top three” coloured gemstone suite, along with ruby and sapphire.
 These highly coveted gems are prized for their beauty, exceptional colour and fascinating historical provenance.